theawesomecoder61/Blacksmith/Research/Steep.md

 ## Resource Type
 This is always found at the first 4 bytes of decompressed data.
 Other Resource Types can appear in the same file, for example, in mesh files.
 Here is a selection of the most important Resource Types.

+> These values are actually strings (names of the Resource Type without spaces) hashed with CRC32.

 |   Value    | Resource Type |
 |------------|---------------|
 | 0xFC9E1595 | Compiled Mesh |